technicat/technicat/README.md

-Then Slow Horses [TV adaptation](https://en.wikipedia.org/wiki/Slow_Horses) is pretty good, mostly faithful to the book, and I can see why it diverges where it does (e.g. flatulence).
+The Slow Horses [TV adaptation](https://en.wikipedia.org/wiki/Slow_Horses) is pretty good, mostly faithful to the book, and I can see why it diverges where it does (e.g. flatulence).
 Great role for Gary Oldman.